All local authorities

 How has demand evolved?

-The chart below tracks cumulative Part 1 demand, combined Part 1+2 demand, permissions granted, and the total outstanding demand over time.
+Cumulative Part 1 demand, combined Part 1+2 demand, permissions granted, and total outstanding demand over time.

 Loading chart...